 Some manufacturers make it easy to change, and some make it more challenging, to the point where you would need a tech to set it up for you.

-The other simple option is merely turning your heat down so that your system is not working too hard.
+The simplest option is merely turning your heat down so that your system is not working too hard.
+This option is less convenient, but saves the cost of hiring a tech.

 Turn your heat down.
 When it comes to the set temp, kick it up a few more degrees and continue the pattern until you reach your desired indoor temperature.